TYRONEMICHAEL/react-browserify-boilerplate/README.md

 ### Testing Your Component

 * Run `npm test`
-* To have your  tests run continuously, just run `./node_modules/karma/bin/karma start karma.conf.js --no-single-run` or you can always change the Karma configuration file
+* To have your  tests run continuously, just run `npm run test:watch` or you can always change the Karma configuration file

 ### Contribution